 As the coronavirus (COVID-19) updates continue, Pennichuck will continue to provide vital water services to you and your family.
 We have taken steps to protect our staff, their families, and our community to ensure the continued delivery of the critical services we provide.

 We have been monitoring the COVID-19 situation closely and we are taking measures to keep our customers and our staff and their families safe and healthy.
 We are following recommendations of health authorities including both the state and federal Centers for Disease Control and Prevention (CDC).

 As recommended by the CDC, protections we have implemented include increasing sanitation and disinfection of workspaces, cancelling large gatherings, minimizing non-essential meetings, and promoting personal hygiene practices.
 We are continuing to monitor any employee illness and promote work from home options for all employees whose job responsibilities allows them to do so.
 We still have all essential staff on duty as needed.

 As always, we have representatives available by calling 800-553-5191 Monday through Thursday 7:30am to 7:00pm and Friday 7:30am to 5:00pm, with emergency services available 24 hours a day, 7 days a week.

 Please take note of the following important changes to our normal daily operations:

 We have a secured drop box at the front of our corporate office at 25 Walnut St., Nashua, NH for customer payments or documentation drop off (i.e. Service Applications).

-Our front desk will be opening back up to the public on Monday, April 12, 2021.
-The operating hours for our front desk will be Monday, Wednesday, and Friday, from 10:00am to 2:00pm.
+Our front desk opened back up to the public on Monday, April 12, 2021.
+The operating hours for our front desk are Monday, Wednesday, and Friday, from 10:00am to 2:00pm.